oci-landing-zones/oracle-enterprise-landingzone/modules/compartment/README.md

 | <a name="output_compartment_id"></a> [compartment\_id](#output\_compartment\_id) | The OCID of the compartment created |
 | <a name="output_compartment_name"></a> [compartment\_name](#output\_compartment\_name) | The name of the compartment created |
 <!-- END_TF_DOCS -->

+# License

+Copyright (c) 2022,2023 Oracle and/or its affiliates.

+Licensed under the Universal Permissive License (UPL), Version 1.0.

+See [LICENSE](./LICENSE) for more details.